thedevsaddam/go-ladder/README.md

 # go-ladder
-Database migration package for inspired by Laravel migration
+Database migration package for golang inspired by Laravel migration